Q: What is Estate Administration?

 Q: What about real property and land?

-A: Real property or land is governed by the state laws of its location and a personal representative, without starting additional court proceedings, may have control over that real property.
+A: Real property or land is governed by the state laws of its location and a personal representative, without starting additional court proceedings, may not have control over that real property.
 As such, real property located outside of the domicile of the departed may require additional estate administration in the state where the real property is located.

 Q: What does probate mean?